saraozn/tp/docs/UserGuide.md

 </div>

 ### Add Commands

 [Back to Table of Contents](#table-of-contents)

+Ready to start adding customer and properties into PropertyMatch?
+Read the follow section to find out more about our `add` feature.

 #### Adding a customer: `addcust`

-Adds a customer to your application.
+Adds a customer and their respective contact details and information to PropertyMatch's customer address book.

 Format: `addcust n/NAME p/PHONE e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`